CatalinIuga/endpoint/README.md

 Currently the output panel is not yet finished, but the request panel and actually sending the request works fine.

-You can also preview the html response in the browser by clicking the "Preview" button.
+You can also preview the html response in panel browser by clicking the "Preview" button.

 ## TODO